-Trump to meet Russian Foreign Minister amid FBI swirl

-(CNN)US President Donald Trump is due to meet Russian Foreign Minister Sergey Lavrov on Wednesday, a day after firing FBI chief James Comey amid a swirl of controversy over the FBI's investigations into Russia's alleged election meddling.
+Trump meets Lavrov, Kislyak at White House

+Kislyak has been a central figure in the controversy, as then-national security adviser Michael Flynn was fired after it emerged that he had misrepresented conversations with Kislyak to others in the White House.
+Flynn is now one of the key figures in the investigation.

+The Russian Embassy tweeted a photo of Trump shaking the hand of Russia's ambassador in what appears to be the Oval Office.
+Current and former US intelligence officials have accused Kislyak of being a top spy and recruiter of spies, a notion that Russian officials have dismissed.

-The meeting will be the highest-level meeting between the US administration and Moscow since Trump's inauguration.
-It will take place at 10:30 a.m.
-ET in the Oval Office and will be closed to the press, according to the White House.
+The Russian Embassy tweeted the photo as Trump was set to meet Russian Foreign Minister Sergey Lavrov on Wednesday.
+The meeting will be the highest-level encounter between the US administration and Moscow since Trump's inauguration.

+Lavrov met first Wednesday with Secretary of State Rex Tillerson to discuss Ukraine, Syria and other bilateral issues, but even their brief appearance before reporters was upstaged by the Comey firing.

+After Tillerson briefly welcomed Lavrov and thanked the Russian minister for coming to Washington, a reporter asked if their talks were shadowed by the former FBI director's sudden dismissal.

+A visibly irritated Lavrov said, "Was he fired?
+You're kidding!
+You're kidding."

-Lavrov, a wily negotiator who has been Russia's top diplomat for more than a decade, was already due to be in town for a meeting with US Secretary of State Rex Tillerson.
-Tillerson and Lavrov are scheduled to meet earlier Wednesday to discuss Ukraine, Syria and bilateral issues, the State Department announced.
+Lavrov, who has been Russia's top diplomat for more than a decade, was already due to be in town for the meeting with Tillerson before the Trump meeting was announced.

-The meetings come against a backdrop of recriminations over alleged Russian interference in the 2016 elections and the firing of Comey.
-The FBI director had been responsible for the bureau's investigation into whether members of the Trump campaign team colluded with Russia in last year's election.
+The Lavrov-Tillerson conversation was expected to be "broad, blunt and businesslike," a senior official told CNN ahead of the meeting.
+With ongoing fighting paralyzing eastern Ukraine, the two foreign ministers were set to discuss the need to fully implement the Minsk ceasefire agreement.

+Tillerson was also set to press Lavrov on the need to de-escalate the violence in Syria's civil war, make sure humanitarian assistance was reaching people there and find a political solution to the conflict.
+The State Department official said it was "too early to tell" whether a Russian-backed plan for safe zones inside Syria was viable.

 The Trump administration said Comey was fired for mishandling the investigation into Hillary Clinton's use of a private email server as secretary of atate, but Democrats ridiculed that notion, raising parallels to Watergate-era firings.